apioo/psx/doc/concept/table.rst

 Generation
 ----------

-It is possible to generate such table classes from an sql table.
+It is possible to generate such table classes from a SQL table.
 Therefor you can use the following command

 .. code::